bheki-maenetja/LAME-app/README.md

-# Lexical Analyser Manipulator and Extractor (L.A.M.E)
+# Lexical Analyser Manipulator and Extractor (LAME)
 Lexical Analyser Manipulator and Extractor (LAME) is a web-based word processing application that allows users to perform information extraction and text summarisation on documents.
 It also features a chatbot tool that uses Wikipedia articles to answer natural language queries.

 ## Getting Started